 Legislative coordinators (LCs) work by the direction of the chair of the Council on Advocacy.
 They represent the chapters in their region and guide chapters on grassroots activities such as ADPAC drives, state lobby days and email campaigns.

 Read about recent accomplishments from this council and see who currently serves on this group.

 Council on Professional Issues

 Externships offer an exciting first step to becoming leaders in organized dentistry.
 The externship program allows dental students to experience national and state health policy legislation and association management.
-Externs work four weeks over the summer in the ADA’s Washington, D.C. office or ASDA central office in Chicago.
+Externs work two weeks over the summer in the ADA’s Washington, D.C. office or ASDA central office in Chicago.
 Externs receive a stipend, transportation to and from Chicago or Washington, D.C., and student housing near the office.